dumulong/tasky/readme.md

 An added benefit was that nobody else could access and corrupt my data.
 It was to be just accessible, from the web, but each person would have their own private "database".

 I provide you the tool, you use it by plugging your own private data.
 The data are secure and private but, sadly temporary and device-bound.
 Anybody clearing their localStorage or changing device would lose the data.
+You can always get access to the data for backing them up or making manual change by clicking on the bottom link "Show/Set Local Storage".

 So, here it is, a full html/css/javascript solution without using any external package or files.
 The least amount of tech possible to avoid future fuss about upgrading etc.